rawls238/react-experiments/README.md

 Signup = withExperimentParams(Signup);
 ```

-Now you should be all set to run the sample experiment and the Signup component will render 'Sign up' or 'Join now' based on the randomized parameter assigned by PlanOut.js.
+Now you should be all set to run the sample experiment.
+The Signup component will render 'Sign up' or 'Join now' based on the randomized parameter assigned by PlanOut.js.

 To put it all together,